InsightEdge/insightedge-ctr-demo/doc/doc.md

 Grid search evaluates a model for each combination of algorithm parameters specified in a grid (do not confuse with data grid).

 Pipeline API supports model selection using [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) technique.
 For each set of parameters it trains the given `Estimator` and evaluates it using the given `Evaluator`.
-We will use `BinaryClassificationEvaluator` that uses AUROC as a metric by default.
+We will use `BinaryClassificationEvaluator` that has AUROC as a metric by default.

 ```scala
 val lr = new LogisticRegression().setLabelCol("click")